Your WHMCS Portal Login Breaks After Every Update. We Monitor It.

 How Velprove Monitors Your WHMCS Client Portal

 Not a simple HTTP ping.
-A real browser that logs into your WHMCS client area the same way your customers do.
+A real browser walks the WHM and client login flows your customers actually use.

-A real browser visits your WHMCS login page every 10 minutes
+A real browser visits your WHMCS login page on a regular schedule

-Velprove launches a headless Chromium browser and navigates to your WHMCS client portal login URL.
+Velprove drives a real browser to your WHMCS client portal login URL.
 This is a full browser session that renders the login template, loads JavaScript and CSS, and behaves exactly like a real customer visiting your portal.

 Enters credentials and submits the login form

-The browser fills in the email and password fields on your WHMCS client login form, then clicks submit — exactly like a customer would.
-This catches issues that HTTP checks miss: broken template rendering, JavaScript errors preventing form submission, and CSRF token failures.
+The browser fills in the email and password fields on your WHMCS client login form, then clicks submit, exactly like a customer would.
+This catches issues that HTTP monitors miss: broken template rendering, JavaScript errors preventing form submission, and CSRF token failures.

 Verifies the client dashboard loads successfully